KNEE

 Narcotic medications (ie hydromorphone) should be stopped first.
 Gradually decrease and then discontinue them when you are able to.
 Extra medications can be returned to the pharmacy.

 Initially most people will start with a walker.
-You may transition to a cane when you are stable enough that you will not fall and hurt yourself.
+You can transition to a cane when you are stable enough that you will not fall and hurt yourself (for some people as early as the day of surgery).

 Heat can be good for rehab especially if you are feeling stiff (ie. in the morning).